mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 Keycloak is used as the identity provider.

-There are two methods to get started with Mediator, either by downloading the latest release, building from source or (quickest) using the provided `docker-compose` file.
+There are two methods to get started with Minder, either by downloading the latest release, building from source or (quickest) using the provided `docker-compose` file.